jrburke/notobo/README.md

 ## Still TODO

-* does not support *.json dependencies
-* need to handle _stream_duplex, etc builtins?
+* sample starter project
+* decision tree
-* expand support for "browser" package.json alt modules.
+* expand support for the "browser" property in package.json for alt modules.
 Only "main" use supported right now.
-* test for natives mapped to empty in browserify
+* test for natives mapped to empty in browserify.
+* right now only dependencies that explicitly end in '.json' are found and converted to 'json!' dependencies.
+Need to find out if it is common to use the assumed '.json' file scanning and not include the '.json' extension.

 ### Less important TODOs